quietfanatic/verdant-fang/log.md

 - Also did more cutscene work.
 Implemented the cutscene of turning into a snake, and did some snake movement.
 - Planned work for tomorrow: Menus, more work on Indigo.
+#####2024-02-20 T
+- Didn't get a whole lot done today due to personal circumstances, but I did implement a pause menu, and drew text for all the menus.
+- Also tweaked music a little.
+- Planned work for tomorrow: Finish up menus, get back to Indigo.